isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>"I would like to recommend the most caring award for Mrs Lily Tan.
-My
+<p>"My child has been under Ms Lily Tan's care and guidance for four years.
-daughter name of Clarissa Mok has been under her tutelage for 4 years.
+Throughout this time, Ms Tan has consistently shown great care, patience, and love towards her students, whether as a form teacher or a subject teacher.
-She has shown her students with care, Patience and love under her charge as Form teachers or subjects teacher.
-She keep parents update promptly of their performance in school.
-Asides from that, Mrs Tan always stretch out a helping hand when I need her help in school for my daughter.
-That's one incident that my daughter had an episodes of nose bleeding.
-She immediately informed the parents.
-Helping to calm her mood down and did simple first aid for her.
-She ensure the students returned home safely and check on the condition of the students as well.
-We are very fortunate and feel secured to be under Mrs Lily Tan for the few years.
-Hoping she can be recognize for her passion and caring towards her students."</p>
+She keeps parents promptly updated on their children’s progress and performance in school.
+Beyond this, Ms Tan is always willing to extend a helping hand whenever I seek her support regarding my child.
+On one occasion, my child experienced a nosebleed in school.
+Ms Tan immediately informed us, calmly gave reassurance, administered basic first aid, ensured that my child returned home safely.
+I feel very fortunate and reassured to have Ms Tan care for my child over the years.
+I sincerely hope she will be recognised for her dedication, compassion, and genuine care for her students."</p>
 <p></p>
 <p><em>- Ms Teo</em>
 </p>